openhab/openhab-addons/bundles/org.openhab.binding.growatt/README.md

 It depends on the independent [Grott](https://github.com/johanmeijer/grott#the-growatt-inverter-monitor) proxy server application.
 This intercepts the logging data that the Growatt inverter data logger normally sends directly to the Growatt cloud server.
 It sends the original (encoded) data onwards to the cloud server (so the cloud server will not notice anything different).
-But it also sends a (decoded) copy to OpenHAB as well.
+But it also sends a (decoded) copy to openHAB as well.

 ## Supported Things